Schlavioner/gamma_flow/paper_JOSS/paper.md

 may differ, which may be a constraint for model performance.
 On this account, preliminary data exploration is crucial to assess the similarity of spectral data from different detectors and to evaluate potential data limitations.
-- At last, not only the correct classification of single-label test spectra (stemming from one isotope) is necessary, but also the decomposition of linear combinations of various isotopes (multi-label spectra).
+- Lastly, not only the correct classification of single-label test spectra (stemming from one isotope) is necessary, but also the decomposition of linear combinations of various isotopes (multi-label spectra).
 Hence, classification approaches like k-nearest-neighbours that solely depend on the similarity between training and test spectra are not applicable.